EVOLUTION

 Jerry Coyne

-What is Natural Selection? (click to find out)
+What is Natural Selection? ❯

 Natural selection describes what happens when carriers of some genes leave more offspring than others.
 The genes that enhance reproduction, often by making an animal or plant more adapted to the environment, thus come to predominate in populations.
 For example, the ancestor of the polar bear was brown, but when it came to occupy snowy areas, genes for white color were favored, as they camouflaged the bears from their prey, giving white bears a greater ability to get food—and hence leave more offspring than did brown bears.
 Over time, this form of natural selection genetically transformed the color of the species from brown to white.